 Ideally, you should begin the project with a clear idea of what you want from the finished website.

-What action do you want visitors to the site to make? (i.e pick up the phone and call you, submit an enquiry form, download a brochure).
+What action do you want visitors to the site to make?
+This could be to pick up the phone and call you, submit an enquiry form, or download an ebook or brochure.

 Does it need features such as live chat, social sharing or newsletter signup forms?
-If you plan to run a lot of PPC campaigns, it might be useful to have landing page templates that are easy for you and your team to edit, for example.
+If you plan to run a lot of PPC campaigns, it might be useful to have landing page templates that are easy for your marketing team to edit, for example.

 Don’t forget that your website is a marketing tool, if anything it’s the ultimate marketing tool.
 By identifying what business problems you want the website to solve, you can work with your web designer to make sure the finished product delivers bang for your buck.

 5. Know what you like (and what you don’t)

 As a web designer, it’s a huge help if you can come to the table with at least 3 examples of websites that you like.

 As you browse the web, bookmark any websites you come across that appeal to you.
 Work out what you like and dislike about these examples.
 Is it easy to navigate around?
 Do the colours jump out at you?
 Maybe it uses images in a striking and unusual way, or maybe it’s the simplicity that stands out.

 This will help your designer get a sense of your tastes and your expectations for the website.

 It isn’t about cobbling together ideas from other websites in to a Frankenstein’s monster, but it is useful to know that you’ve got a huge preference for minimalism, for example, or that you’re a fan of bold colours.